 No, at the moment you need a bank with a sort code to get a refund from the UK tax office.
 You need to give your account details to HM Revenue and Customs (HMRC) before you submit a VAT return with a sum to refund.
 We hope this rule will change, as more foreign companies will claim the VAT back.

 How long does it take to get a refund?

 From 10 days to 30 days.

 Do I need to make changes to a filling process at the Lovat platform?

 No, if you integrate your Amazon account with LOVAT, then all the changes will be available since 1st February 2021, when you can upload January data.
-You will see at your account VAT remitted by Amazon, and you can report all sums.
+You will see in your account VAT remitted by Amazon, and you can report all sums.

-Is something changes to my B2B sales in the UK?
+Is something changed to my B2B sales in the UK?

 Not much.
 As your buyer has a valid GB VAT number, you need to issue a reverse charge VAT invoice, and report these sales without VAT – even though you have a GB VAT number.